Double Whammy: Broken Chargers and ICEd Spots in Baltimore

 Frederick County Maryland Proposal Could Punish EV Drivers

-Punish EV Drivers lock
+Punish EV plug lock

 Ordinance Would Leave Innocent EV Drivers Vulnerable to Fines